percona/k8spxc-docs/docs/kubectl.md

         deployment.apps/percona-xtradb-cluster-operator created
         ```

     As the result you will have the Operator Pod up and running.
-You can check the state of this Pod with the
-    `kubectl get pods` command, which should bring you the output like follows:

-    ``` {.text .no-copy}
-    NAME                                            READY   STATUS    RESTARTS   AGE
-    percona-xtradb-cluster-operator-d99c748-sqddq   1/1     Running   0          1m
-    ```

 2. Deploy Percona XtraDB Cluster: